Vlad6422/VUT_IPK_Client/Readme.md

 In the tests it was expected that the packets sent by the client would be correctly processed by the server.
 As a result, all possible cases were tested and the results can be seen below.

-I will not describe over and over again what happens in the tests, it is clearly visible from the name of the test, input, output, discord snapshot, wireshark snapshot and all additional files saved in the directory with the tests.
+It will not describe over and over again what happens in the tests, it is clearly visible from the name of the test, input, output, discord snapshot, wireshark snapshot and all additional files saved in the directory with the tests.

+Every test have structure like **Protocol-PacketType, stdin, stdout, image from Reference Discord Server, Wireshark Screenshot(with pcapng file in directory), for TCP I added FLOW in text**.
+Stdin and Stdout is links to txt files in directory, they are mostly same and was used during auto testing, dont see reasons to copy-paste it 10 times.
+All results in text/captured packets/images and so on can be finded in directory **tests**.

+Based on the comments on the forum about using images, they will be used only in tests with the REFERENCE server to show the correct processing of packets by it.
+In further tests, all examples and results will be in text.

 **If you see an unloaded icon/text/image** atd, it is most likely a markdown viewer error, in these places there is always a link to a file that is in the directory, mainly it has a problem with the input and output since they are stored in text form in the directory with tests, because they were used in automatic testing and I added links to them.
 In this case, please find them in the project files or use another viewer.